Recipe #2, geom_index() and geom_coordinates()

 1. … that the stat_*() function name derives from the Stat objects’s name, but is snake case.
 So if I wanted a StatBigCircle based stat_*() function, I’d create stat_big_circle().

-2. … that StatIndex is used to define the new layer function, so the computation that defines it, which is to summarize to medians, will be in play before the layer is rendered.
+2. … that StatIndex is used to define the new layer function, so the computation that defines it, which is to summarize to add the index label variable, will be in play before the layer is rendered.

 3. … that "label" is specified as the default for the geom argument in the function.
 This means that the ggplot2::GeomLabel will be used in the layer unless otherwise specified by the user.